-- Heavily restored tooth, meaning the tooth has had multiple and/or extensively large filling(s) and can risk breaking.
+The tooth has had multiple and/or extensively large filling(s) and can risk breaking.

-- Root Canal Treated teeth are at a higher risk of fracture because they can become more brittle over time.
+Teeth that have gone through root canals are at a higher risk of fracture because they can become more brittle over time.

 As part of a ‘Smile Enhancement’ procedure, this is an elective procedure to achieve a cosmetic result.